Biometric Authentication Overview, Advantages & Disadvantages

 Disadvantage: Vulnerabilities in biometric authentication software

-A couple of years ago, security researcher discovered weaknesses in Android devices that allowed them to remotely extract a user’s fingerprint, use backdoors in the software to hijack mobile payments or even install malware.
+A couple of years ago, security researchers discovered weaknesses in Android devices that allowed them to remotely extract a user’s fingerprint, use backdoors in the software to hijack mobile payments or even install malware.

 What’s more, they were able to do this remotely, without having physical access to the device.